DNM1008/Install-Script/README.md

 Preparation:

 * This script is written with Arch in mind.
-You can probably get away with running it on an Arch derivative, but I cannot guarantee that it will work.
+Tested on a fresh Arch install, though I don't see why it wouldn't work in any Arch derivative.
 You won't be able to run this on anything Debian or Fedora-related, this script utilises `pacman` and the AUR.
 It will install `yay` and then go from there.
 I might write a script that works on Debian in the future :).